magicwwh/academic-kickstart/content/home/about.md

   year = 2019

 [[education.courses]]
-  course = "M.Sc. in Computer Science and Technology" institution = "Beijing University of Posts and Telecommunications" year = 2012
+  course = """M.Sc. in Computer Science and Technology""" institution = "Beijing University of Posts and Telecommunications" year = 2012